A Bicognitive Approach to Navigating East-West Systems

 Matthew was born, raised, and educated in Nara, Japan, by an American father and mother and remained there until age twenty-three.
 His childhood unfolded among bamboo forests, rice paddies, and centuries-old temples, exploring the countryside with neighborhood friends and his two younger brothers.

-Both of his parents were academics: his father, a historian of Chinese art; his mother, a translator of Japanese literature.
+Both of his parents were academics: his father, a historian of Chinese art and poetry; his mother, a translator of Japanese literature.
 Under their guidance, he grew up immersed in East Asian classics such as Romance of the Three Kingdoms and the works of Ryotaro Shiba - stories that shaped his understanding of history, loyalty, and the moral and strategic imagination that drives civilizations.

-Living between two cultural worlds from birth made him bi-cognitive: he thinks in two systems simultaneously as a native.
-Being bi-cognitive means more than being bilingual; it's the ability to switch frames of logic, empathy, and communication depending on context.
+Living between two worlds from birth made Matthew bicognitive: he thinks and operates in two systems simultaneously as a native.
+Being bicognitive means more than being bilingual; it's the ability to switch frames of logic, empathy, and communication depending on context.
 Japanese thought emphasizes harmony, indirection, and relational nuance; American thought values clarity, initiative, and decisive action.
 Navigating both since childhood taught him how ideas, institutions, and even emotions shift meaning across cultural paradigms.
 That ability to translate not just words, but entire systems of thinking, became the foundation of his career.

 His professional path reflects this integration.
 Matthew managed the Manhattan branch of an import-export firm representing Japan's Self-Defense Forces.
 He joined the 2011 tsunami relief effort in Sendai with Japan International Food for the Hungry.
-As the United Nations reporter for The Yomiuri Shimbun - Japan's most widely circulated newspaper - he reported on diplomacy and global security, and received a letter of commendation from then-U.N.
+As the United Nations reporter for The Yomiuri Shimbun - the world’s most widely circulated newspaper - he reported on diplomacy and global security for tens of millions of Japanese readers, receiving a letter of commendation from then-U.N.
 Secretary-General Ban Ki-moon.

-Since then, he’s provided strategic consulting and interpretation services for corporate executive teams, international NGOs, and law firms.
-Matthew has also served as a consecutive and simultaneous interpreter for the U.S. Department of Justice and Department of Homeland Security, contracted through SOSi.
-His interpreting was commended by The Walt Disney Company on multiple occasions.
+Since then, he’s provided strategic consulting and interpretation services for corporate executive teams of Fortune 500 companies, international NGOs, and law firms.
+Matthew has also served as a federal contractor for the U.S. Department of Justice, Department of Homeland Security, and Department of Commerce as their Japanese linguist.
+He’s also worked with hospitals, courts, small businesses, and international professionals such as artists and athletes.

 Having earned his Bachelor of Arts (Dean's List) in Law, Politics, and Economy from the University of Washington after studying in the Law Department of Doshisha University in Kyoto, Matthew later completed a Master of Arts in International Policy with a focus on Security from the Middlebury Institute of International Studies at Monterey.

-His geopolitical analyses on Eurasia have been published by Stratfor and other leading platforms.
-Matthew’s writings and commentary are available on this site.
+Matthew’s writings and commentary available on this site.